dscho/xkcd/content/comics/2025-5-12-deposition.md

   P.S.
 If you have time travel, come to my birthday party Saturday!
 img: https://imgs.xkcd.com/comics/deposition_2x.png
 ---
-{{incomplete transcript|Don't remove this notice too soon.}}

-[Cueball approaches Ponytail, chiselling a rock on a shoreline next to a river with shallow rolling hills in the background]
+[Cueball approaches a kneeling Ponytail, chiselling a rock on a grassy shoreline next to a river with shallow rolling hills in the background]

 Cueball: What are you doing?